-SOLAR THERMAL INTEGRATED FACADES 6.1 Construction as conventional facade cover - unglazed STC Sunlit ventilated facades is air that is warmed in the air gap is usually ejected and thus a significant amount of heat is lost.
-Such structure can function as solar collector male solar wall although a conventional building
+SOLAR THERMAL INTEGRATED FACADES 6.1 Construction as conventional facade cover - unglazed STC Sunlit ventilated facades air that is warmed in the air gap is usually ejected and thus a significant amount of heat is lost.
+Such structure can function as solar collector m solar wall although a conventional building appearance is preserved.

-Aluminum panels have the best properties regarding corrosion resistance.
-They can be styled, shaped, and designed in a variety of colors. panel profiles are available Various metal Dark colored vertical corrugated metal cladding is applied which becomes the solar absorber.
+Dark colored vertical corrugated metal cladding is applied which becomes the solar absorber.
 It is perforated to allow outside air to travel through thousands of tiny perforations/holes on the metal surface.
 Air picks up the heat and rises to the top of the wall by the stack effect, where it is collected in a canopy plenum and ducted to the nearest fan.
-In summer period gap layer is ventilated, the air is exhausted into outer space preventing the main wall to be overheated Architectural aspects of BISTS, Krstic-Furundzic, A., Faculty of Architecture, University of Belgrade, Serbia COST is supported by the EU RTD Framework Programme ESF provides the COST Office through an EC contract
+In summer period gap layer is ventilated, the air is exhausted into outer space preventing the main wall to be overheated.
+Architectural aspects of BISTS, Krstic-Furundzic, A., Faculty of Architecture, University of Belgrade, Serbia